-- We saw a huge wastage of liquid when using 500ml bottles of energy drinks and 330ml bottles of water, where runners would take a few sips and then discard the bottle.
-Using paper cups allows better distribution of fluid across the course.
+- Using paper cups allows better distribution of fluid across the course and decreases wastage.
+There was a huge wastage of liquid when using 500ml bottles of energy drinks and 330ml bottles of water, where runners would take a few sips and then discard the bottle.

-- The clean-up operation is essential for the permission of the event.
-In order for us to receive an event licence we need to give the city back to the community as quickly as we can after runners have passed along the route.
-Paper cups are much easier to collect than plastic bottles.
+- Paper cups are much easier to collect than plastic bottles.
+The clean-up operation is essential for the permission of the event.
+To receive an event licence the city needs to be given back to the community as quickly as possible after runners have passed along the route.

 Park & Ride